Executive Committee of the DGaaE

 About Prof. Dr Marko Rohlfs

 Marko Rohlfs was born in Kiel in 1972.
-After graduating from high school and a phase of foundation-financed nature conservation work, Mr Rohlfs studied biology at the Christian-Albrechts-University of Kiel, majoring in zoology, botany and biochemistry.
-In 2003, Mr Rohlfs received his doctorate in zoology with a thesis on the evolutionary ecology of the oviposition behaviour of fruit flies, and in 2010 he habilitated in zoology and ecology at the University of Kiel.
-In 2010, Mr Rohlfs continued his DFG-funded research on the chemical and molecular ecology of insect-fungus interactions at the Georg-August University of Göttingen.
-Since 2016, Mr Rohlfs has been deputy professor in the Department of Population and Evolutionary Ecology at the University of Bremen.
-His main research interests are still the ecology and evolution of insect-microbe interactions.
-In addition, his research group focuses on the factors influencing the spatial oviposition behaviour of pest insects (Drosophila suzukii), as well as the insect biodiversity of small water bodies.
-With the latter topic, Mr Rohlfs is continuing an earlier research interest.
-Mr Rohlfs is Editor-in-Chief of the journal Chemoecology and since 2016 spokesman of the 'Ecology' section of the German Zoological Society.
+After leaving school and a period of conservation work funded by a foundation, Mr Rohlfs studied biology at the Christian-Albrechts University in Kiel, specialising in zoology, botany and biochemistry.
+In 2003, Mr Rohlfs completed his doctorate in zoology with a thesis on the evolutionary ecology of oviposition behaviour in fruit flies.
+In 2010, he habilitated in zoology and ecology at the Christian Albrechts University in Kiel.
+In 2010, Mr Rohlfs then continued his DFG-funded research on the chemical and molecular ecology of insect-fungus interactions at the Georg-August University of Göttingen.
+From 2016 to 2020, Mr Rohlfs was a substitute professor in the Department of Population and Evolutionary Ecology at the University of Bremen.
+Since 2021, he has been Professor of Chemical Ecology of Insects at the University of Bremen.
+His research continues to focus on the ecology and evolution of insect-microbe interactions, and his research group also investigates the factors influencing the spatial oviposition behaviour of insect pests (Drosophila suzukii).
+For students, Mr Rohlfs combines competence-oriented teaching-learning scenarios with aspects of sustainable development in the context of biodiversity, in particular the promotion of insect biodiversity in urban areas.